thinktandem/thinktandem.io/src/content/articles/wordpress-performance-essentials.md

 There are numerous articles out there they weigh the advantages of Nginx over Apache.
 We could go on and on about the two of them, but if you want performance, go with Nginx.
 If you are still curious, [here is an article from the Nginx Community Wiki](https://www.nginx.com/resources/wiki/community/why_use_it/) on the advantages of Nginx.

-Most hosting environment come with Nginx ready to go typically, like [Pantheon](https://pantheon.io/) and [Platform](https://platform.sh/).
-If you are hosting through a do it yourself provider (like [Digital Ocean](https://www.digitalocean.com/)), then here are a couple tips and tricks.
+Most hosting environments come with Nginx ready to go.
+For example [Pantheon](https://pantheon.io/) and [Platform](https://platform.sh/) both use Nginx.
+If you are hosting through a do it yourself provider (like [Digital Ocean](https://www.digitalocean.com/), then here are a couple tips and tricks.

 ##### **Cache All Of Your Static Resources**

 Caching static assets like CSS, JS, images, etc has a huge benefit for your site.
 You will deliver these assets faster to your end user while reducing the load on the server.
 It is a win-win to set this up.
 It is pretty simple and easy to do.

 Go to /etc/nginx/sites-available folder on your server.
-Edit the file which correlates to your site (usually the default file).
+Edit the file which corresponds to your site (usually the default file).
 You can do this with the command ```sudo nano default``` or whatever CLI editor you use.
 Add the following settings to the file:

 ```bash
 server {